AdobeDocs/workfront.en/help/classic/manage-work/issues/convert-issues/resolving-and-resolvable-objects.md

 You can also manually link an issue to a Resolving Object, which can be a task, project, or issue.&nbsp;For information, see [Manually tie the resolution of an issue to other issues, tasks, or projects](../../../manage-work/issues/convert-issues/manually-tie-resolution-of-issue-to-ptis.md).
 The original issue becomes the Resolvable Object of the task, project, or issue, in this scenario.

-## Set up Adobe Workfront to handle Resolvable Objects
+## Set up Adobe Workfront to handle Resolvable Objects {#set-up-adobe-workfront-to-handle-resolvable-objects}

 As a Workfront administrator ```or group administrator```, you can decide how you want to handle the Resolvable Objects in your system ```or for your group.```